-The programs give drivers a financial incentive to drive less and, depending on the information that is monitored, to drive more carefully.
-The more positively they react to the incentive, the less they pay for their auto insurance.
-(With commercial programs, the fleet owner benefits through a lower premium.)
+The programs give drivers a financial incentive to drive less and, depending on the information monitored, to drive more carefully.
+The more positively they react to the incentive, the less they pay for their insurance.
+With commercial programs, the fleet owner benefits through lower premiums.

 Using the number of miles driven and a driver’s safety record to help calculate auto insurance premiums is nothing new.
-Both are taken into account in calculating premiums for traditional policies.
-With traditional policies, drivers are generally asked by their insurer when they apply for a policy, and periodically throughout the period that they remain insured with the same company, to estimate the number of miles they drive each year.
-However, many underestimate mileage and some may overestimate it.
-Usage-based programs provide continuous updates on mileage.
+Both are considered when calculating premiums for traditional policies.
+With traditional policies, insurers generally ask drivers when they apply for a policy – and periodically for as long as they remain insured by the same company – to estimate the number of miles they drive each year.

 However, many underestimate their mileage, and some may overestimate it.
 The continuous monitoring provided by UBI programs can help insurers more accurately gauge risk and set rates at policy initiation and renewal, as well as do a better job of segmenting and targeting markets.

 Drivers often only vaguely understand the link between their safety record and how their insurance is priced.
 Unless their price goes up significantly after an accident or speeding ticket, they do not always link price to the way they drive.

 Telematics technology provides immediate feedback that can help change bad habits or encourage good ones.
 Simple data about distances driven, frequency of operation, braking and acceleration, and driving patterns can build awareness of the connection between driving behavior and insurance rates.

 A Willis Towers Watson study indicates that crash rates fell as much as 80 percent in commercial fleets monitored via telematics.